westonrobot/hunter_ros/README.md

 ## Packages

 * scout_bringup: launch and configuration files to start ROS nodes
-* scout_base: a ROS wrapper around Scout SDK to monitor and control the robot
+* hunter_base: a ROS wrapper around Hunter SDK to monitor and control the robot
-* scout_sdk: Scout SDK customized for ROS
-* scout_msgs: scout related message definitions
+* hunter_msgs: scout related message definitions
-* (scout_ros: meta package for the Scout robot ROS packages)
+* (hunter_ros: meta package for the Scout robot ROS packages)

 The following diagram may help you to understand how the components are inter-connected with each other: